Xhosa Wars: Third war (1799–03)

-Fourth War (1811–1812)
+Fourth War (1811–12)

-The Fourth War was the first experienced under British rule.
+The Fourth War was the second experienced under British rule.
 The Zuurveld acted as a buffer zone between the Cape Colony and Xhosa territory, empty of the Boers and British to the east and the Xhosa to the west.
 In 1811, the Xhosa occupied the area, and flashpoint conflicts with encroaching settlers followed.
 An expeditionary force under the command of Colonel John Graham drove the Xhosa back beyond the Fish River in an effort that the first Governor of the Cape Colony, Lieutenant-General John Cradock, characterized as involving no more bloodshed "than was necessary to impress on the minds of these savages a proper degree of terror and respect".
 About four thousand 1820 Settlers subsequently (after the fifth war) settled on the Fish River.
 "Graham's Town" arose on the site of Colonel Graham's headquarters; in time this became Grahamstown.

-Fifth War (1818–1819)
+Fifth War (1818–19)

 The fifth frontier war, also known as the "War of Nxele", initially developed from an 1817 judgment by the Cape Colony government about stolen cattle and their restitution by the Xhosa.
 An issue of ducks and geese overcrowding the area brought on a civil war between the Ngqika (royal clan of the Rharhabe Xhosa) and the Gcaleka Xhosa (those that remained in their homeland).
 A Cape Colony-Ngqika defence treaty legally required military assistance to the Ngqika request (1818).

 The Xhosa prophet Nxele (also known as Makhanda) emerged at this time and promised "to turn bullets into water".
 Under the command of Mdushane, AmaNdlambe's son, Nxele led a 10,000 Xhosa force attack (22 April 1819) on Grahamstown, which was held by 350 troops.
 A Khoikhoi group led by Jan Boesak enabled the garrison to repulse Nxele, who suffered the loss of 1,000 Xhosa.
 Nxele was eventually captured and imprisoned on Robben Island.

 The British colonial authorities pushed the Xhosa further east beyond the Fish River to the Keiskamma River.
 The resulting empty territory was designated as a buffer zone for loyal Africans' settlements, but was declared to be off limits for either side's military occupation.
 It came to be known as the "Ceded Territories".
 The Albany district was established in 1820, on the Cape's side of the Fish River, and was populated with some 5,000 settlers.
 The Grahamstown battle site continues to be called "Egazini" ("Place of Blood"), and a monument was erected there for the fallen Xhosa in 2001.

 Battle of Amalinde

-During the Fifth Frontier War in 1818, after a two-decade long conflict, King Ngqika ka Mlawu and his uncle Ndlambe’s people clashed again in a battle called the Battle of Amalinde over several issues, including land ownership.
+During the Fifth Frontier War in 1818, after a two-decade long conflict, King Ngqika ka Mlawu and his uncle Ndlambe's people clashed again in a battle called the Battle of Amalinde over several issues, including land ownership.
 The king appointed his eldest son Maqoma (despite him lacking experience in battle) and the renowned Jingqi to lead the fight that lasted from midday to the evening.
 Ngqika was defeated, losing about 500 men during what is considered by some as one of the most historical battles in Southern Africa.